MHeydon/cleaningdataassignment4/README.md

 - Both the subsetted data and summary are output to text files using the `write.table` function.

 ## Output files
-The output files are placed in the folder "Output" under the working directory.
-The script creates this folder if it does not already exist.
+The output files are placed in the working directory.
 The output files are:
 **subset.txt** - the subset of the data containing only mean() and std() variables.
 **means.txt** - the summary of the data in subset.txt with the mean of each variable for each activity and each subject.